 - EPA publication Petroleum Brownfields: Selecting a Reuse Option and

-- 2013 EPA State Brownfields Report on the EPA's State and Tribal website
+- 2013 Tribal Brownfields and Response Programs on EPA's State and Tribal Response Program Publications website